 You may contest a possession charge with a legal defense.

 Three common defenses are to show that:

-- the defendant did not have the intent to commit burglary,
+- you did not have the intent to commit burglary,

-- the accused did not have “burglary tools,” and
+- you did not have “burglary tools,” and

 - the police found burglary tools after an unlawful search or seizure.

 2.1.
 No intent to commit a crime